rehan141196/ChhotaPandit/specs.md

 ## 2. Gameplay Flow

 1. **Team Setup**
-   - Prompt user to enter team names.
+   - Prompt user to enter team names and the names of the players.
+   - There must be exactly two teams and the player names are required
    - Teams must have **3–6 players each**.
    - Teams can be uneven but only by **1 player difference**.